- Education and Science»

 In 2006, I started my first online college class, Creative Writing.
 There were 25 people enrolled in that class, of those 25, only 16 people completed the class.
 Why did so many give up so quickly?
 At the beginning of each class people posted a biography and spoke about why they were in the class, some were inspirational, others involved rehabilitation from chemical dependency, divorce, and even personal tragedy.

 Reading through the bios on the first day of class, I saw that many of my classmates had limited writing skills.
-Many of my classmates wrote in incomplete sentences or their writing was incoherent.
+Some of my classmates wrote in incomplete sentences or their writing was incoherent.
 One student had no knowledge of paragraph structure and she was irate when the instructor explained it to her.
 How did someone who could not write end up in a college class?
 The answer is simple; the college didn’t have any type of entrance exam or SAT based qualifications.
 Literally anyone with $1600.00 or a qualifying grant could go to the college.
 Obviously these people were not making it through the first class, but that lack of qualifiers made the college $14,400.00 on people who didn’t complete the class.
-The absence of screening contributes to the horrible reputation that online schools have in the academic community.
+The absence of screening contributes to the horrible reputation that online schools have within the academic community.

 At the end of my Bachelors of Science was a horrid math class that required us to complete problems online.
 Half way through that class the instructor quit the class without notice.
 Most of us were failing the class due to the fact that none of our papers were graded.
 When the college finally realized what happened they put an instructor in the class.
 The new instructor could not access our previous work to correct papers.
 The outcome was that we all failed the class.
 UOP should have refunded us for the class and let us retake the class with a new instructor, which is not what happened.
 My academic counselor told me not to worry because we would be able to retake the class and it would cancel out the first grade, this also was not true.
 That grade is still on my transcripts.
 If you start talking to online students similar stories seem to surface.
 The absence of accountability that online colleges have to their students is completely unethical.
 Be aware that you may be told what you want to hear , record conversations or communicate through email.